ARMmbed/mbed-client/docs/data_types.md

 - Base64 encoded value of the payload -> `VGVzdCBEYXRh`
 - Base64 decoded value of the payload -> `Test Data`

-<span class="notes">**Note**: If the resource value is stored in the server cache and is still valid, the response comes straight from the cache in **plain text**, neither inside any json object nor encoded in B64.</span>

-### Transferring an opaque value from mbed Client to mbed Device Server
+#### Transferring an opaque value from mbed Client to mbed Device Server

 **Opaque(from the application)**: